v-scornell/MD-100T00-Windows10/Instructions/Labs/0203-Managing password and account options.md

 5. In the New password box and the Confirm password box, type **Pa55w.rd1234**, and then press **Enter**.

 6. When a message displays that indicates that the password has been changed, select **OK**.
+Wait as the user profile is created for Jane.

 7. Sign out of **SEA-CL1**.